Around the World (La La La La La): Music video

 The music video for "Around the World" was filmed in 1999, and part of it was filmed in a pedestrian tunnel near Internationales Congress Centrum Berlin in Berlin.

 A yellow Melkus RS 1000 with a blue license plate containing the text "ATC" features in the video.
 It appears both as a miniature slot car and as an original.
 It is seen drifting and dashing through the tunnel.
-During the final chorus, Sarah Egglestone and Tracey Elizabeth Packham are laying on the hood while it is driving.
+During the final chorus, Sarah Egglestone and Tracey Elizabeth Packham are lying on the hood while it is driving.
 In between shots of the car moving, the group members can be seen dancing in a bluish-grey room on a small stage surrounded by water resembling a swimming pool and playing with the cars in the same room.